Post

 GitHub Actions Results

-Let’s start with the final results to motivate everyone for the implementation!
+Let’s start with the final results to give you some motivation for implementation!

 [CI Testing](https://github.com/ZhgChgLi/github-actions-ci-cd-demo/pull/11){:target="_blank"}